 Ben Affleck started his journey as a screenwriter bagging an Oscar for Good Will Hunting, and thus his sense of screenplay has always influenced his choice of Acting Roles.
 The Way Back falls in the same zone as it beautifully explores Jack Cunningham’s character arc from a destroyed alcoholic to a man picking up his passion again.

 As the movie initiates – Affleck’s Character is itchy and vulnerable against anyone who pinpoints his drinking habits, and as an audience, we are not in love with his character.
 But Affleck through his ace performance quickly grabs us in a very subtle witty scene, where Bishop offers him a position at the high school as the basketball coach and he finds ways to reject the proposal.
 At night, while formulating phrases on how to say no to Bishop, Jack gulps down a can of beer, to invent a new excuse, which defines his nature of a hardcore alcoholic and his incompetence to handle emotional stress.
 However, the sparks of his outstanding performance are visible in the change of his character with each new “can” going down his system, where he finally ends the scene with the line he speaks to himself.

 “Father, I’ve given it a lot of thought.
-I just have no interest in coaching your fucking basketball team.
-That’s all there is to it.”
+I just have no interest in coaching your basketball team.

 Jack, at first, is uninterested in being a coach to some pathetic high school boys, but something in him changes when he looks back at his own journey as a basketball player in high school.
 Remorse and Guilt from Jack’s past life plays an important role in shaping his character, and this detail is beautifully explored in a scene where the priest tells Jack that